groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/document-management/groupdocs-search-java-homophone-document-management-guide/_index.md

 ---
-title: "Master Document Management with GroupDocs.Search for Java&#58; Homophone Recognition and Indexing Guide"
+title: "How to create search index java with GroupDocs.Search – Homophone Recognition Guide"
-description: "Learn how to manage documents using GroupDocs.Search for Java, focusing on homophone recognition and efficient indexing.
-Enhance search accuracy and performance."
+description: "Learn how to create search index java using GroupDocs.Search for Java and discover how to index documents java with homophone support for better search accuracy."
-date: "2025-05-20"
+date: "2025-12-22"
 weight: 1
 url: "/java/document-management/groupdocs-search-java-homophone-document-management-guide/"
 keywords: